-African history and African heritage are topics that are crucial in the study of the human civilization.
+African history and African heritage are topics that are crucial in the study of human civilization.
 Not only is the study of African history important as it relates to the rest of the world, but furthermore, it is also one of the most extensive and complex to undertake.
-The African history and African heritage can trace back their roots to what is arguably the single most important piece of human history.
+African history and heritage can trace back their roots to what is arguably the single most important piece of human history.
 It has been concluded that man originated somewhere in the eastern regions of the African continent.

 Africa, in fact, can be considered to be the birthplace of the human race.
 This simple yet important fact is not only crucial in African history, but also in the history of man and of the Earth.
 Though there has been much to study in terms of artifacts and other important pieces of history left behind, much of African history is still very much an elusive, complex, and difficult concept to explain.